We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Snake eels can be found night diving in Alor - photo courtesy of Cary Yanny

-When scuba divers talk about wanting to get away to a remote location with stunning topside scenery in the middle of nowhere and do some amazing diving then Alor is what they mean.
-This small island, north of West Timor in Eastern Indonesia, offers dives which are absolutely world class and it is a long, long way from the office.
+When scuba divers talk about wanting to get away to a remote location in the middle of nowhere to do some amazing diving then Alor is often what they mean.
+North of West Timor, this small island in Eastern Indonesia offers dives which are absolutely world class, and it is a long, long way from the office.
+The dramatic topside scenery, typical of the Ring of Fire, is an added bonus and is a principal driver in the massive marine diversity of the region.

 An unusual and excellent bonus of diving here is the likelihood of spotting pilot whales and dolphins from your dive boat.
 Alor tends to be a liveaboard diving destination and is suitable primarily for experienced divers due to the prevalent strong currents and eddies and its remote location.